On Jan, 20 2016

-Second, send an email with visuals of the product, along with similar and complementary items.
+First, send an email with visuals of the product, along with similar and complementary items.
 Email presents an excellent opportunity to showcase a brand’s visual identity, so make use of logos, fonts, images, and color-schemes.

-Finally, reach out over SMS, offering a 5% discount code or free shipping on the purchase.
+Second, reach out over SMS, offering a 5% discount code or free shipping on the purchase.
 This small incentive might be all the almost-customer needs to convert.

 To ensure a retargeting campaign reaches the customer when intent to buy is highest, use fall-back logic.
 Fall-back logic is essentially a split within the campaign workflow to divide customers who have received a message from those who haven’t.

 If one messaging channel fails to send, another message sends automatically on a different channel, then another, until a message successfully sends.